Welcome to the CU Succeed Programs!

 We are always available to help!
 Feel free to contact us with any question or concern.
 If you have questions directly for your academic department, feel free to contact the Chair or CU Succeed Liaison.

-Associate Director, CU Succeed Programs
+Assistant Director, CU Succeed Programs

 Director, CU Succeed Programs